jashvira/reddit-consensus/README.md

 The interactive session will:
 1. Check your API keys (or help you enter them)
-2. Ask what you'd like recommendations for
+2. Ask what you'd like insights on
 3. Analyze Reddit discussions with elegant dashboard
-4. Show balanced recommendations with pros/cons
+4. Show balanced insights with pros/cons
-5. Offer to answer another question
+5. Offer to answer another query

 ### Programmatic Usage
 ```python